drocheam/optrace/docs/source/usage/elements.rst

 When the lens is defined by :python:`d` or :python:`de` the position :python:`pos[2]` is at the center of the :python:`d` or :python:`de` distance.

 With the :python:`d1` and :python:`d2` parameters we can control the position of both surfaces relative to the lens position manually.
-For instance with :python:`d1=0, d2=...` the lens front starts exactly at the :python:`pos` of the Lens.
+For instance, with :python:`d1=0, d2=...` the lens front starts exactly at the :python:`pos` of the Lens.
 On the other hand setting :python:`d1=..., d2=0` leads to the back surface center ending at :python:`pos`.